DanEdens/Resume/Portfolio/Portfolio.md

 ---
 ## WebSiteSetup Alignment Tool - Mousegrid

+Designed as an extendable framework for fine-grain mouse control.
+Uses the Arrow keys and modifiers to shift by 1,10,100 pixels.

 Features:

-1. Manipulates mouse coordinates to help align Icons for data planview
+1. Manipulates mouse coordinates to help align Icons for Customer Planview
-1. Designed as an extendable framework for fine-grain mouse control
+1. Set a default location to jump to before shifting
+1. Python script-able

 **Demo on YouTube**: [Watch it here](https://youtu.be/Z84uz_GfZas)